DecentricCorp/Lightrail-API-Docs/use-cases/card-details.md

 }
 ```

-This response shows that the principal value of the Card is $30 and there is an attached promotions with no expiry date which is only redeemable in a Transaction in which the cart total is at least $100.
+This response shows that the principal value of the Card is $30 and there is an attached promotions with no expiry date which is only redeemable in a Transaction where the cart total is at least $100.
 This can be shown to the customer using an interface similar to the following:

 ![redemption-seq-diagram](https://giftbit.github.io/Lightrail-API-Docs/assets/card-details.png)